“Can I ask you a question?”

 Her sarcasm was louder than her actual words.
 And this was the first expression I received from her.
 The death stare was gone and replaced by a “what an idiot” expression.

-” where can I download this software then?”
+” Where can I download this software, then?”
+And a bit more sarcasm.

 I could feel the inverted comma in the word software.